esphome/esphome-docs/components/lvgl.rst

 Pages in ESPHome are implemented as LVGL screens, which are special objects which have no parent.
 There is always one active page on a display.

+Widgets can be assigned with an :ref:`config-id` so that they can be referenced in :ref:`automations <automation>`.

-Some widgets integrate in ESPHome also as components:
+Some widgets integrate also as native ESPHome components:

 .. list-table::
     :header-rows: 1